-Define every trailer based on how it will be used and where it will be published – and create different versions accordingly.
-The structure of the trailer should be based on its goal, and the call to action in particular should line up with it.
+Define every trailer based on how you’ll use it and where you’ll publish it – and create different versions accordingly.
+The structure of the trailer should be based on its goal, and the call to action, in particular, should line up with it.

-Ideally, you should produce versions of the trailer in different resolutions, depending on the platform the trailer will be published, and the target devices that it may be viewed on.
+Ideally, you should produce versions of the trailer in different resolutions, depending on the platform where you’ll publish the trailer and the target devices that it may be viewed on.

 Be sure your trailer meets the Google Play or App Store requirements if you are publishing it there.

-While animated text elements can be used in the trailer, they should be brief phrases at most – and you should not lean too heavily on them either.
+While you can use animated text elements in the trailer, they should be brief phrases at most – and you should not lean too heavily on them either.

 If you are adding a voiceover, pay close attention to the audio quality.
-It should be recorded using a good microphone, and the background noise should be kept to a minimum.
+You should record using a good microphone, and keep the background noise to a minimum.

 While it is essential to keep your trailer short, you should be careful that it doesn’t come off as rushed or crammed with too much information.
-The viewer needs to be given time to absorb what you’re showing them, and if your trailer’s pace is too fast its message could be lost.
+You should give the viewer time to absorb what you’re showing them, and if your trailer’s pace is too fast, its message could be lost.

 Let your app’s visuals speak for themselves, and try to avoid adding in too many other effects.
 As a rule, you should only add visual effects if there is a strong reason to do so and a specific way that they improve the trailer and help it to deliver its message.

-Every app trailer should be designed so that it can be understood by as wide a range of people as possible.
-That is why it is best to avoid jargon entirely, and explain what the app can do in plain and simple words.
+You should design every app trailer in a way that a wide range of people can understand as possible.
+That is why it is best to avoid jargon entirely and explain what the app can do in plain and simple words.

 The best app trailers tend to either have a more conversational tone or rely mostly on visuals instead.

 By following the do’s and don’ts described above, you should end up with a far more effective trailer for your app.
-Despite how simple they are, they will help you shape a trailer that is able to help you to acquire more exposure and downloads for your app.
+Despite how simple they are, they will help you shape a trailer that can help you to acquire more exposure and downloads for your app.